Adelaide Educational Institution: John L Young

 Fred W. Sims, formerly Deputy Registrar of Companies in the Supreme Court, wrote in The Advertiser:

 I could tell you quite a lot about John L. Young's school— 'dear old Johnny', as we used to call him ...
 Mr. Young possessed, among his other fine qualities, the saving grace of humor.
 It is recorded that his first two pupils were Caleb Peacock and John Partridge.
 He remarked at the time that, whether he met with success or not as a schoolmaster, he would anyway die "game".

 Young's work in South Australia is commemorated by scholarships at the University of Adelaide for research in political economy.

 Classes and curriculum

 In its first stage of the school's history, Junior (or Third) Class consisted of boys from 7 to 10 years, Science being a chief subject with (although a non-sectarian school) a little religious insight.
-A small but significant number of students were Orthodox Jews (e.g. Solomon family).
+A small but significant number of students were Jews.
 No homework was set.

 In the Second Class, homework was encouraged and after five hours of schoolwork the more industrious students would voluntarily turn in up to four long essays a week.

 In Senior or First Class, subjects covered included political economy, history.